lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     - :math:`\sigma_{12} = \sqrt{1.0 \times 3.0} = 1.732`.

-    When necessary, cross-parameters can be explicitly specified by adding the following line to the input file: *pair_coeff 1 2 0.707 1.732*.
+    When necessary, cross-parameters can be explicitly specified by adding the following line into the input file: *pair_coeff 1 2 0.707 1.732*.
     This can be used for instance to increase the attraction between particles of type 1 and 2, without affecting the interactions between particles of the same type.